ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

       }
     }
    ```
-   {: pre}

 ## Deploy using Schematics
 {: #deploy_using_schematics}

-Introductory statement that overviews the section
+{{site.data.keyword.bplong_notm}} delivers Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your {{site.data.keyword.Bluemix_notm}} environment, and enable Infrastructure as Code (IaC).
+You can organize your IBM Cloud resources across environments by using workspaces.
+Every workspace is connected to a GitHub repository that contains a set of Terraform configuration files, which build a Terraform template.
+We will use {{site.data.keyword.bpshort}} to connect to the template hosted in GitHub which we reviewed above.

 #### 	{{site.data.keyword.bplong_notm}}
 {: #create-schematics}

-{{site.data.keyword.bplong_notm}} delivers Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your {{site.data.keyword.Bluemix_notm}} environment, and enable Infrastructure as Code (IaC).
-We will use {{site.data.keyword.bpshort}} to automate the process of creating/deleting virtual server in our vCloud Directory virtual data center.

 1. Navigate to the [{{site.data.keyword.bplong_notm}}](https://{DomainName}/schematics/overview) overview page and click **Create a workspace**.
 2. Enter the workspace name for your workspace, i.e. `vmware-tutorial`.